2013 BYC Flag Officer Candidates

 - What activities and events you would like to see in the lounge and at the club?
 I always thought the wine tasting events were a great plus for our club and would like to see more of this kind of thing.
 Fridays at 5 is great too and could also be a venue to hopefully attract more new members.
 Perhaps also we could bring about more boating/cruising types of events.
 We are, after all, a yacht club.

 - Where would you like to see the club going over the next 2-3 years?
-Growing the membership would be great.
-Also trying to grow our sailing fleet would be beneficial, not only for the bar revenue, but to get more people in the club more often.
+Continued growth of the membership would be great.
+Also growing our sailing fleet would be beneficial, not only for the bar revenue, but to get more people in the club more often.
 It isn’t just about sailing, but a friendly atmosphere with like-minded folks who enjoy each other’s company.